-There are three main mistakes that are made when people try using resin for the first time.
+There are three main mistakes that are made when people try using art resin epoxy craft for the first time.
 Pay close attention so you don't make the same mistakes.

-Firstly it is important to know that epoxy resin comes in 2 different parts, resin and hardener.
+Firstly it is important to know that epoxy craft resin comes in 2 different parts, resin and hardener.
 If mixed correctly a chemical reaction will cause the liquid mixture to cure properly.
-However which this reaction is prevented or somehow disrupted, it is no longer possible to achieve a perfect cure.
+However, when this reaction is prevented or somehow disrupted, it is no longer possible to achieve a perfect cure.
 You are left with a sticky resin mess.
 Here are the three common mistakes made.